Academics

 Honors Scholars Program

-Graduating scholars who have been active in the program for at least three semesters and who complete an exit interview will receive our official recommendation letter noting their involvement.
-If you have any questions, contact the Director of the Honors Scholars Program, Dr. Reneta D. Lansiquot-Panagiotakis.
+Graduating scholars who actively participate for at least three semesters and complete an exit interview will receive an official recommendation letter highlighting their achievements.

 Learn More